guoyanghg/Hearthstone/README.md

 The architeture for backend is Node + Express + EJS.

-Because there are some broken image links so I use plain JS in the client end to handle the 404 ERROR and replace them to the default
+Because there are some broken image links so I use plain JS in the client end to handle the 404 ERROR and replace them with the default image

-image

 ## Getting Started